xd2287/transformers/docs/source/en/model_doc/bloom.md

 - [bloom-7b1](https://huggingface.co/bigscience/bloom-7b1)
 - [bloom](https://huggingface.co/bigscience/bloom) (176B parameters)

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [bloom](https://huggingface.co/models?other=bloom)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with BLOOM.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.